penumbra-zone/penumbra/spec/crypto/flow-encryption/threshold-encryption.md

 SNARK the sigma protocol given in the value encryption phase in order to save on chain space.

+## Acknowledgements

+Thanks to samczsun for his discussion and review of this spec, and for finding a flaw with an earlier instantiation of the encryption proof.

 ***TODO***: end-to-end complexity analysis (number of scalar mults per block, LUT size, etc)